sheehpat/javascript_password_generator/README.md

 Javascript Password Generator with user selection of criteria.

 # Description
-Leveraging HTML, CSS, and Javascript, the password generator takes user inputs for password length and characters to create a randomized password that ensure proper length and difficulty before returning the password to the user.
+Leveraging HTML, CSS, and Javascript, the password generator takes user inputs for password length and character types to create a randomized password.
+The script also validates proper length and character types were selected before returning the password to the user.

 # Visuals
 ![Screenshot](<password generator screenshot.jpg>)